KaziAbdurRahim/KaziAbdurRahim/README.md

 # Hi there! 👋 I'm Kazi Abdur Rahim

-I'm a budding software engineer with a strong foundation in Human-Computer Interaction (HCI) and usability principles.
-I apply user-centered design thinking in my projects to create intuitive and accessible applications.

-💻 I specialize in Frontend  Development, leveraging technologies like JavaScript, React, Node.js, MongoDB to build scalable and user-friendly applications.
+Web Developer | Python Enthusiast

 ## 🚀 Current Activities
 - 🔭 Currently working on a **Large-Scale E-commerce Platform and Groung Control System(GCS) of CanSat**
 - 💬 Ask me about **Python, React, JavaScript, UX/UI**
 - ⚡ Fun fact: **I am from EEE, minor in CS, working in webdev and GUI!!**